 Doing an end-run around the Israeli-Palestinian conflict?

-The New York Times published an article recently by noted columnist Thomas Friedman, who said that the Biden administration is considering an Arabian end-run around the Israeli-Palestinian death embrace.
+The New York Times published an article recently by noted columnist Thomas Friedman, who said that the Biden administration is considering an Arabian end-run around the Israeli-Palestinian conflict.

 The idea is that the US and Saudi Arabia would strike a security deal that would give the oil-rich kingdom a high-level, permanent security guarantee, akin to the commitments that NATO countries give one another.
 In this instance, an attack on Saudi Arabia would be considered an attack on the US, obliging US military forces to intervene.